CMU-313/CMU-313.github.io/docs/projects/P3/index.md

 - [Feature Review (6 pts)](#feature-review-6-pts)

 !!! info "Work Distribution"
     There are two main focuses in this project: deployment and static/dynamic analysis.
-For the purposes of equitable distribution of labor, we recommend that you nominate one of your members to act as the SRE for this assignment who will be primarily responsible for deployment, and have all other teammates focus on tool research and integration.
+For the purposes of equitable distribution of labor, we recommend that you nominate one of your members to act as the Site Reliability Engineer(SRE) for this assignment who will be primarily responsible for deployment, and have all other teammates focus on tool research and integration.

 ## Checkpoint Deliverables